-The “World’s Most Famous Arena” is making some internal moves that could pay major dividends in the future — especially when online sports betting is legalized in New York.
+The “World’s Most Famous Arena” is making some internal moves that could pay major dividends in the future — especially when New York online sports betting is legalized.

 Madison Square Garden Entertainment and MSG Networks have announced they’ve reached an agreement for MSG Entertainment to acquire MSG Networks.